 Editor: append to the previous paragraph at P415L24

+The Beam Link Maintenance Timer shall be halted during periods of time when any of the DBand STAs involved in the Beamformed Link are in Doze state.

 Editor: change text at P416L9

-To prevent expiration of the Beam Link Maintenance Timer when a DBand STA does not have MSDUs to send, the DBand STA may transmit null data frames to maintain a beamformed link.
+To prevent expiration of the Beam Link Maintenance Timer when a DBand STA does not have MSDUs to send, the DBand STA shall transmit QoS null frames to maintain a beamformed link.

 Editor: add new figure at end of the subclause 10.28.1

+Figure xyz Example of Beamformed Link Maintenance

 Editor: add new paragraph at P329L15

+A DBand STA should configure its receive antenna to a quasi-omni pattern if, while in receiving mode, the DBand STA receives an ScS frame in the current allocation and the value of the TA field of the received ScS frame is equal to the address of a peer STA that the DBand STA is currently engaged in communication.

 Discussion: There are couple of definitions in relation to the CBAP allocation and access rules that need clarification